 Lead acid batteries take much longer to charge than lithium-ion batteries.

 The average ride time on a scooter varies from around 40 to 60 minutes.
 Most scooters offer a ride time of at least 40 minutes on one charge.
 However, the ride time will depend on a variety of factors such as the weight of the scooter rider.
 The heavier the rider, the quicker the battery will drain.
 Also the terrain will affect the ride time.
 A battery will always last longer on smooth and flat terrain compared to inclines and uneven paths.

 Different factors will affect the ride times on each charge.
 Razor have developed a hub motor on their range of power core electric scooters for kids.
 This has doubled the ride time on one charge on many of their scooters with the power core E90 and E100 having around 60 minutes continuous ride time on one charge.

 A retractable kickstand is extremely useful.
 This will allow you to stand the scooter up when not in use.

 Many scooters require a kick start of around 3mph before the electric motor starts.
 Some require less and some scooters don’t require any kick start for the motor to work.
-Kids should have and trouble getting a scooter up to 3mph but it may be something you want to consider when purchasing.
+Kids shouldn't have any trouble getting a scooter up to 3mph.
+Generally it's just a few kicks of pushing power.